Thrill12/rasdaq/README.md

 ## Samples

+Samples serve as example projects of how you can use rasdaq.
+These try to offer best practices when using rasdaq.

 To run a sample, execute the command `dotnet run --project samples/<SAMPLE_NAME>`.
 For example:
 `dotnet run --project samples/pong` will run the 'Pong' sample.

+## Contributions

+Currently we will not accept contributions as it is a team project, but this may open up in the future.